TheBluWiz/employee-manager/README.md

   - Delete departments, roles, and employees
   - View the total utilized budget of a department (the combined salaries of all employees of a department)

+  I would also like to include error reporting and guidance.
+At present this is most critical when establishing the database.
+Currently the program crashes in the following circumstances.
+  - Attempting to add role when there are no departments
+  - Attempting to add employee when there are no roles

-  If an company were to actually choose to implement this software, I would love to update it to include payroll information.
-There are many situational variables for this that differ state to state that would need to be considered prior to development though.
+  If a company were to actually choose to implement this software, I would love to update it to include payroll information.
+There are many situational variables for this that differ state to state that would need to be considered prior to development.
+Lets collaborate!!
   ## Contributing
   I'm always open to bug fixes or feature reccomendations.
 Feel free to fork the repo and then submit a pull request with your code.
 You can also reach me at the email in the questions section below to collaborate.
   ## Questions